 Pay can vary based on the time of day you work, the location of the ride, the day of the week and more.

-While the hourly wage for this odd job isn’t very high, you do have the potential to earn tips if you provide great service.
+While the hourly wage for this odd job isn’t very high, you can earn tips if you provide great service.
 Tips can boost your income exponentially.

-Also, be sure to take your vehicle’s gas mileage and other factors into play before choosing this as a side hustle.
+Also, consider your vehicle’s gas mileage and other factors before choosing this as a side hustle.
 The better gas mileage your car gets, the more money you’ll earn as a rideshare driver.